 - 1 If you have already carried out FEA calculations for this example, copy the floor plan (consisting of grid, walls and recesses) to drawing file 501.
-Place the grid, walls, beams, columns and recesses on different layers. - 2 If these drawing files are not available to you, you can create the slab outline yourself using the Basic: Walls, Openings, Components or Draft module.
+Place the grid, walls, beams, columns and recesses on different layers. - 2 If these drawing files are not available to you, you can create the slab outline yourself using the tools in the Basic: Walls, Openings, Components or Draft module.
 Use the dimensions given.
 Place the grid, walls, beams, columns and recesses on different layers.
 You can use the layers proposed by Allplan.

-Tip: You can specify how BAMTEC reinforcement is displayed using the Options tool.
-For more information please consult the Allplan help.
+Tip: You can specify how BAMTEC reinforcement looks using the Options tool.

+You can find more information in the Allplan help.

-- 1 Check whether the Engineering toolbar is displayed at top left.
-If it isn't, open it as described in the initial settings (on page 126). - 2 Click Open on a Project-Specific Basis (Default toolbar), make drawing file 502 current and open drawing file 501 in edit mode. - 3 Check the current scale (1:100) and unit of length (m) in the status bar. - 4 On the Format toolbar, select pen thickness 0.25 mm and line type 1. - 5 Open the Options and check that the Reinforce with 3D model option is not active.
+- 1 Check that the menu bar is visible.
+If it isn't, open it as described in the initial settings (see "Showing the menu bar" on page 12). - 2 Click Open on a Project-Specific Basis (quick access toolbar), make drawing file 502 current and open drawing file 501 in edit mode. - 3 Check the current scale (1:100) and unit of length (m) on the status bar. - 4 Select pen thickness 0.25 mm and line type 1 in the Properties palette Format area. - 5 Open the Options and check that the Reinforce with 3D model option is not active.